+Activities to be Performed:

+Anticipated Products:

-Instructions: In consultation with your agency mentor/preceptor and major professor, determine the Learning Objectives for your APE, the Activities to be Performed to accomplish the objectives, and the Anticipated Products (reports, surveys, training modules, brochures, etc.) that will be submitted to your faculty advisor and supervisory committee at the end of your APE for graded assessment during the final exam.
-Learning Objectives: (A learning objective is the knowledge and skills you want to acquire by the end of your experience.)
-Activities to be Performed: Anticipated Products: Oral presentation with PowerPoint slides and/or other media to public health agency staff and preceptor, and/or other public health audience.
-Poster to external audience(s) such as a conference, K-12 student group, other group appropriate to your project, etcEducational materials specific to agency/project such as: brochures, flyers, training modules, update or create web materials, or other creative modalities used to convey informationOther examples include videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning.
+- --Oral presentation with PowerPoint slides and/or other media to public health agency staff and preceptor, and/or other public health audience. - --Poster to external audience(s) such as a conference, K-12 student group, other group appropriate to your project, etc. - --Educational materials specific to agency/project such as: brochures, flyers, training modules, update or create web materials, or other creative modalities used to convey information. - --Other examples include videos, multi-media presentations, spreadsheets, websites, posters, photos or other digital artifacts of learning.
 Materials may be produced and maintained (either by the program or by individual students) in any physical or electronic form chosen by the program.

-In the space below, describe and explain at least two anticipated products from your APE.
+In the space below, describe and explain at least two anticipated products from your APE, please include the purpose or function of the products.